tsslab/circRNAs/README.md

 ## Acknowledgements

-This work was supported by MRC (G0902418), Lister Institute Research Prize, and an Oxford BHF CRE award (RE/08/004) to T.S-S. and a Clarendon Fund Fellowship to V.C-M.
+This work was supported by MRC (G0902418), Lister Institute Research Prize, and an Oxford BHF CRE award (RE/08/004) to T.S.-S. and a Clarendon Fund Fellowship to V.C.-M.